fedecarg/apify-library/README.md

 # Demos

-To demonstrate the possibilities of Apify and to show how it works, I've created the following demo applications which are listed below.
+To demonstrate the possibilities of Apify and to show how it works, I've created the following demo application:

 ### Apify Snippets